SalmonMode/salmonmode.github.io/_pages/waterfall_simulation_writeup.md

 **Note:** The graphs here only show the first 1000 results, because the graphs were causing some performance issues, and they were pretty visually dense.
 The full set of data from those runs can be found [here](/assets/data/waterfall/fullSimData.csv) (and the limited data set used for the graphs can be found [here]([here](/assets/data/waterfall/sim.csv))), if you're curious, though.
 {: .notice--info}

+# Conclusions

+The primary metric tracked is the "growth rate" of the sprint, which represents the percentage of time the testers would lose each sprint due to having to either catch up on previous check work, and/or having to perform new regression checks that couldn't be automated in time.
+If the rate is above 0, then the process used wasn't sustainable.

+Out of all 10,000 runs, only _two_ were deemed theoretically sustainable, and I spotted two things they had in common.

+First, was that there were just as many testers as there were programmers, which would basically mean that every programmer would need their own personal tester in order for the process to even have a chance of being sustainable.

+Second, was that the ratio between the time it would take to program, versus the time it would take to automate all of the checks was incredibly skewed.
+It required that the programming work would take roughly 7 times as long, at least, as the time it would take to automate.

+Neither of these seem reasonable to me, with the latter seeming to either be impossible or a sign that it's already too late in regards to ISQ.

+But even aside from those, there's still the issue of ISQ.
+If, for whatever reason, it took 7 times as long to implement a change, as it did to automate the checks for it at the most complex, time consuming, brittle levels possible, then I think it's safe to say the ISQ would already be in a bad spot, and probably isn't going to get better.